 An MLD that requests or accepts ML (re)setup ensures that for any two links that are part of the links requested or accepted by the ML (re)setup, each link is located on different nonoverlapping operating channels.

-If the link on which the (Re)Association Request frame was received cannot be accepted by the AP MLD , the AP MLD shall treat the ML (re)setup as a failure and shall not accept any requested links.
+If the link on which the (Re)Association Request frame was received cannot be accepted by the AP MLD (see 9.4.1.9 (Status Code field) for available status codes)(#19338), the AP MLD shall treat the ML (re)setup as a failure and shall not accept any requested links.
 If the link on which the (Re)Association Request frame was received is accepted by the AP MLD, the ML (re)setup is successful.

 NOTE 6—See 35.3.5.4 (Basic Multi-Link element usage in the context of ML (re)setup, authentication, and FT action frame exchange between two MLDs) for the setting of the Status Code field.